AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/locate-elements.md

 ```
 The first products row is located.
 Then search inside it for the first product image, inside it search for the Sale!
 Span element.

 **Note**: *It is entirely legal to create a Button instead of Span.
-Bellatrix library does not care about the real type of the HTML elements.
+BELLATRIX library does not care about the real type of the HTML elements.
 The proxy types are convenience wrappers so to say.
 Meaning they give you a better interface of predefined properties and methods to make your tests more readable.*

 Available Create Methods for Finding Nested Elements
 ----------------------------------------------------